chayleaf/notnft/README.md

     # case each sub-list will be considered a separate rule.
     ingress_common = Chain
       # is.eq is an alias for the match statement with the == operator
-      # tcp.flags is the same as "tcp flags" in nftables language,
+      # payload.tcp.flags is the same as "tcp flags" in nftables
-      # and accesses the field "flags" of "tcp" payload
+      # language, and accesses the field "flags" of "tcp" payload
       [(is.eq (bit.and tcp.flags (f: bit.or f.fin f.syn)) (f: bit.or f.fin f.syn)) drop]
       [(is.eq (bit.and tcp.flags (f: bit.or f.syn f.rst)) (f: bit.or f.syn f.rst)) drop]
       [(is.eq (bit.and tcp.flags (f: with f; bit.or fin syn rst psh ack urg)) 0) drop]